au-ts/lionsos_docs/content/docs/kitty/hardware.md

 ## Connecting everything together

+This section will show you how to connect all the hardware pieces you have to your Odroid-C4.

 TODO: add notes for connecting power and UART to USB device

 TODO: add notes for connecting the NFC module.
 Specify which GPIO pins + show a picture